-Ultrabooks might be small -- weighing less than 5 pounds and measuring 0.82 inch thick or less -- but they pack more than enough power for most users.
+Ultrabooks might be small -- they weigh less than 5 pounds and measure 0.82 inch thick or less -- but they pack more than enough power for most users.
 That's thanks to the baseline requirements imposed by Intel, owner of the Ultrabook name and the company behind the required Intel Core processors found inside Ultrabooks.
 These laptops also require at least five hours of battery life and a speedy wake-up from sleep of less than seven seconds.
 Most use solid-state drives (SSD), which are much faster than traditional hard drives.

 We found the most positive feedback for Samsung's ATIV series of ultrabooks, and particularly for the Samsung ATIV Book 9 Plus (Est. $1,400) .
 Just about every reviewer on both sides of the Atlantic takes a look at the ATIV Book 9 Plus, and most come away impressed.
 The laptop's QuadHD+ display sets a new standard with its 3,200-by-1,800 pixel count.
 That surpasses even the 15-inch Apple MacBook Pro with Retina Display with its 2,880-by-1,800-pixel screen.
 The screen is also touch sensitive -- something that's required to get the most out of the Windows 8.1 operating system.
 PCMag.com calls the display "jaw dropping," and that helps the Samsung ATIV Book 9 Plus earn an Editors' Choice award there.